florianbehrens/DeCoF2/README.md

 * string
 * and a sequence type for each of the above listed primitive types.

-A node is a special parameter of type sequence<string> that holds the names of its child parameters.
+A node is a special parameter of type sequence of strings that holds the names of its child parameters.

 ### Object dictionary